NVIDIA/DeepLearningExamples/FasterTransformer/v3.0/README.md

 In FasterTransformer 2.1, we add some important features.
 First one is the supporting on PyTorch.
 Recently, there are more and more PyTorch users.
 We hope the users of PyTorch can also use the FasterTransformer in their application and researches.
 The second feature is the supporting of [effective transformer](https://github.com/bytedance/effective_transformer).
 This idea is proposed by ByteDance.
 It removes the useless padding of encoder input to reduce the computing cost.
 Third, in addition to decoding with beam search, we also provide the decoding with sampling module.
 Finally, we optimize many kernels of encoder, decoder and beam search to improve the speed of FasterTransformer.

 In FasterTransformer 3.0, we implemented the INT8 quantization for encoder (supporting [effective transformer](https://github.com/bytedance/effective_transformer)).
-With INT8 quantization, we can take advantage of the powerful INT8 tensor core in Turing and Ampere GPUs to achieve better inference performance (INT8 quantization in FT 3.0 is only supported on device with SM >= 7.5).
+With INT8 quantization, we can take advantage of the powerful INT8 tensor core in Turing GPU to achieve better inference performance (INT8 quantization in FT 3.0 is only supported on device with SM >= 7.5).
 We also provide quantization tools of tensorflow.

 The following graph demonstrates the model architecture.